datalayer/jupyter-manager/README.md

 > User interface to manage your Jupyter platform.

-You can `configure`, `monitor` and `operate` your Jupyter platform.
+`Configure`, `monitor` and `operate` your Jupyter platform.

-`Jupyter Manager` can be deployed as a service on any JupyterHub.

 <div align="center" style="text-align: center">
   <img alt="Jupyter Manager" src="https://datalayer-jupyter-examples.s3.amazonaws.com/jupyter-manager-1.png?v=1" />
 </div>

-The JupyterHub REST API has a [Swagger definition](http://petstore.swagger.io?url=https://raw.githubusercontent.com/jupyterhub/jupyterhub/main/docs/source/_static/rest-api.yml#/default).
+## Deployments

+`Jupyter Manager` can be deployed:

+- As a JupyterLab extension, in that case it allows you the manage the local extensions deployed on that Jupyter Server instance.
+- As a service on any JupyterHub, in that case it uses the JupyterHub REST API (see the [Swagger definition](http://petstore.swagger.io?url=https://raw.githubusercontent.com/jupyterhub/jupyterhub/main/docs/source/_static/rest-api.yml#/default)).

 ## Contribute